By the Word of the Lord the heavens were made: all the host of them by the breath of His mouth. Psalm 33:6

 The Golden Calf

-1 When the people saw that Moses delayed coming down from the mountain, they gathered together to Aaron, and said to him, “Come, make us gods, which shall go before us; for this Moses, the man who brought us up out of the land of Egypt, we do not know what has become of him.”
+1 When the people saw that Moses delayed in coming down from the mountain, they gathered together to Aaron and said to him, “Come, make us gods which shall go before us, for this Moses, the man who brought us up out of the land of Egypt, we do not know what has become of him.”

-2 Aaron said to them, “Take off the golden rings, which are on the ears of your wives, your sons and your daughters, and bring them to me.”
+2 Aaron said to them, “Take off the golden rings that are on the ears of your wives, your sons and your daughters, and bring them to me.”

-6 They rose up early on the next day, and offered burnt offerings, and brought peace offerings; and the people sat down to eat and to drink, and rose up to play.
+6 They rose early the next day and offered burnt offerings and brought peace offerings, and the people sat down to eat and to drink and rose up to play.

 Moses Intercedes for the Israelites

-12 Why should the Egyptians talk, saying, ‘He brought them out with evil intentions, to kill them in the mountains, and to destroy them from the face of the earth?’
-Turn from your fierce wrath, and turn away from this destruction of your people.
+12 Why should the Egyptians talk, saying, ‘He brought them out with malicious intent, to kill them in the mountains and to destroy them from the face of the earth?’
+Turn from your fierce wrath and turn away from this destruction of your people.

-13 Remember Abraham, Isaac, and Israel, your servants, to whom you swore by your own self, and said to them, ‘I will multiply your offspring as the stars of the sky, and all this land that I have spoken of I will give to your offspring, and they shall inherit it forever.’ ”
+13 Remember Abraham, Isaac, and Israel, your servants, to whom you swore by your own self and said to them, ‘I will multiply your offspring like the stars of the sky and all this land that I have spoken of I will give to your offspring, and they shall inherit it forever.’ ”

 14 So the Lord turned away from the destruction which he said he would do to his people.

 Moses Descends with the Tablets

 15 Moses turned and went down from the mountain, with the two tablets of the covenant in his hand, tablets that were written on both sides, front and back.
 16 The tablets were the work of God, and the writing was the writing of God, engraved on the tablets.